Macaulay2/homebrew-tap/README.md

 brew audit Macaulay2/tap
 ```

+When a pull request becomes green (all checks passed), then you can publish the built bottles.
+To do so, label your PR as `pr-pull` and the workflow will be triggered.
+Do NOT merge the PR.

 ## Bottling
 Pre-built Homebrew "bottles", which may be used instead of building from source,
 are built using GitHub Actions for Linux and macOS x86_64 systems.